angelogalantiscuola/IT/_temp/coding/other_pithon/glossary/glossary.md

 **package**: A Python module which can contain submodules or recursively, sub-packages.

 **parameter**: A named entity in a function (or method) definition that specifies an argument (or in some cases, arguments) that the function can accept.
-There are five kinds of parameter:
+There are five kinds of parameter:+

 - _positional-or-keyword_
 - _positional-only_
 - _keyword-only_